Court filings detail dramatic near encounter between Schumer and Proud Boys member on January 6 - KTVZ

 Pruitt pleaded guilty in June to a felony charge of obstructing an official proceeding.
 He is scheduled to be sentenced on Friday, and prosecutors have asked that he receive five years in prison.

-In court filings this weekend from prosecutors, a Capitol Police special agent identified by his initials, M.L., detailed how he pulled Chuck Schumer out of his chair on the Senate floor on January 6.
+A court filing this weekend from prosecutors detailed how a Capitol Police special agent identified by his initials, M.L., pulled Chuck Schumer out of his chair on the Senate floor on January 6.
 Schumer, M.L., and two other members of the detail went to the basement of the Capitol in an attempt to escape the building, prosecutors say.

 The New York Democrat and his detail were “crouch[ing] behind the recessed walls for cover” as they waited for an elevator to take them to an evacuation vehicle, court documents say, when the leader of Schumer’s detail — a sergeant identified as K.F. — saw Pruitt advancing.

-Note: This story has been updated to more properly characterize the prosecutors’ filings about the Capitol Police special agent identified as M.L..